sagemath/trac_to_gh/Issue 3249.md

 # Issue 3249: a bug in computing the inverse of the matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3249

 Original creator: pdenapo